martina-presnajderova-deel/SOMs/README.md

 Leverage Self-organizing map (SOM) for visualizing systemic risks and predicting systemic events

 1. Collect the quarterly data for countries from combination of sources (Oecd, BIS,..)
-2. For the countries, moreover collecte the classification information - composite financial stress indicator (range from 0-1)
+2. For the countries, moreover collect the classification information - composite financial stress indicator (range from 0-1)
 3. Calculate 0.25, 0.5, 0.75 for the quantile for composite financial stress indicator for each country, based on this, split data into 4 categories - assign the 4th category as the crises one
 4. Train logistic regression on the country level to get accuracy and false negatives results - to serve as a benchmark for SOM
 5. Hyperparametrization to obtain the “correct” SOM inputs (size of the grid, distance metrics, learning rate) - trained with classified data